NewbiePro/hjy_backend/README.md

 ## Module Introduction
 ### Community Module
-- Multi-condition pagination query for community information: Query using community name and community ID.
+- Performing multi-condition pagination queries for communities, such as using community name and community ID.
-- Adding community information.
+- Adding new community.
 - Modifying community information:
   - Displaying data based on community ID.
-  - Fetching three-level linkage information for the community's province, city, and district.
+  - Fetching three-level linkage information for province, city, and district.
-  - Modifying community information based on changes.
+  - Modifying community information.
 - Deleting community information: Bulk deletion based on one or multiple community IDs.
 - Changing property management department:
   - Fetching linkage information for the property.